000

 • Free Oklahoma Roofing Cost Estimator

-“10 Questions to Ask Before Choosing a Cremation Provider in Oklahoma”
+A funeral home might create “10 Questions to Ask Before Choosing a Cremation Provider in Oklahoma,” simple, targeted, high-converting.

 Retargeting That Filters for Intent

-Do not retarget everyone.
-Focus only on people who visited your pricing page, service detail pages, or request-a-quote forms.
+Don’t retarget everyone.
+Focus on people who visited pricing pages, service detail pages, or request-a-quote forms.

 Skip blog readers or homepage bouncers.
-Spend your ad budget where it counts.
+Allocate ad budget where conversion probability exists.

-Use Meta’s URL filters or Google’s audience tools to get laser-specific.
+Use Meta’s URL filters or Google’s audience tools for precision.

 Outbound That Doesn’t Get Marked as Spam